pivot-access-ltd/bma-offline-docs/src/how-to-work-with-audit-event-logs-5987.md

 Note that the starting point of the list (newest date first) has moved forward in time somewhat.
 You can also use the `before=` parameter to move the window, as desired.

-<a href="#heading--How-to-audit-a-machine's-life-cycle-with-audit-events"><h2 id="heading--How-to-audit-a-machine's-life-cycle-with-audit-events">How to audit a machine's life-cycle with audit events</h2></a>
+<a href="#heading--How-to-audit-a-machines-life-cycle-with-audit-events"><h2 id="heading--How-to-audit-a-machines-life-cycle-with-audit-events">How to audit a machine's life-cycle with audit events</h2></a>

 To audit a machine's life-cycle, using audit events, do the following: